Related terms: Kawasaki syndrome, myocarditis, pericarditis

-High-dose aspirin can help decrease aneurysm formation and helps to reduce the fever, rash, and the joint swelling and pain.
+High-dose aspirin can help decrease aneurysm formation and help to reduce the fever, rash, and the joint swelling and pain.
 Aspirin also thins the blood, which can stop blood clots from forming.
 If given early enough, a medicine called intravenous gamma globulin can sometimes decrease the risk of damage to the coronary arteries.

 Children with no lasting damage to the heart or coronary arteries should recover completely.
 They will need to see a doctor who treats children with heart problems (a pediatric cardiologist) regularly for about a year.

 Children who have mild damage to the coronary arteries will need to see a pediatric cardiologist regularly for at least a year.
 After that time, the doctor may want to see the child every 3 to 5 years for a check-up and to monitor the exercise your child can

 Children with severe damage to the coronary arteries will need to see a pediatric cardiologist regularly and have follow-up tests, such as electrocardiography or echocardiography, until they are about 10 years old.
 After that, they may need to go back to the doctor for a stress test every year

 Surgery or a percutaneous coronary intervention may also be used to treat any long-term effects of Kawasaki disease.